matthewwangg/note-db/README.md

 ```bash
 note-db run daily
 ```

+> 💡 `run` automatically creates a backup before executing commands.
+If any step fails, note-db will roll back to the previous backup.

 > 💡 You can define custom commands in `.note-db/commands.json` and run them with `note-db run <command>`